-- 1. Your club should provide: - A copy of these instructions. - EMM sheets to fill in, logging the boats that are on the water.
-Don't forget a pen! - A sheet showing the colour and pattern of each club's oars, so you know who they are. - A fluorescent bib (optional, but recommended). - 2.
-Establish from the rota whether you are Marshal 1 or Marshal 2. - Marshal 1 covers the area between Riverside and Chesterton, particularly the area next to the gate leading from Riverside to the Common, and on to Chesterton footbridge. - Marshal 2 covers the area along the boathouses up to Riverside. - Neither of you should remain static, nor should you stick together please spread out. - 3.
+- 1. Your club should provide: - A copy of these instructions - EMM sheets to fill in, logging the boats that were on the water.
+Don't forget a pen! - A sheet showing the colour and pattern of each club's oars, so you know who they are. - A fluorescent bib (optional, but recommended) - 2.
+Establish from the rota whether you are Marshal 1 or Marshal 2. - Marshal 1 covers the area from the boathouses up to Riverside and on to Chesterton (Green Dragon) footbridge, then moves to the area between the P&E and the Railway Bridge (on the towpath side of the river) between 07:45 and 08:00 (once everyone has boated). - Marshal 2 covers the area in front of the boathouses, on the Midsummer Common side, moving up to Riverside between 07:45 and 08:00 (once everyone has boated). - NB: Neither of you should remain static, nor should you stick together for your entire shift please spread out. - 3.
 You should be in position at Lighting Down (the time shown on the rota). - 4.
 On your sheets record each crew that you see (not just those committing an offence), noting the alphanumeric code on the boat, plus any offences they are committing or other relevant information (see below).
 Record each crew only once. - 5.
-At the end of your shift (0830), please take pictures/scans of your completed sheets and upload them using the link on the CUCBC website (http://www.cucbc.org/marshals/instructions).
+At the end of your shift (8:30am) you are free to go.
+Please remember to take photos of your sheets and upload them via the link https://goo.gl/forms/NfDHVWY91o4STFVB2 or email them to committee@cucbc.org by 5pm on the day of your shift.